IamSanjid/PRO_Packet_Inspector/README.md

 You may see something like this:
 [![Example 1](https://i.imgur.com/Vbi4zFS.png)](https://i.imgur.com/Vbi4zFS.png)
 Ignore all the `DSSock.ProcessCommands` things and notice `GameAssembly.dll + 1480A3` for this case.
-And the offset will be 0x1480A0 for ProcessCommands function.
+And the offset is 0x1480A0 for ProcessCommands function in my case.
 How can you know for your case?
 It's simple just substract all the bytes which are lebelled with `DSSock.ProcessCommands`, for my case it's 3 bytes:
 [![Example 2](https://i.imgur.com/SdAifWw.png)](https://i.imgur.com/SdAifWw.png)
 So, 0x1480A3 - 3 = 0x1480A0, and don't forget to substract the bytes from the first encountered `GameAssembly.dll + offset` offset after ignoring all the bytes lebelled with `DSSock.ProcessCommands`.
 Follow the same for `SendPacket` function.